😌 Learn How to Simplify Host Firmware Updates with the Notecard on February 2nd !

 If the browser window doesn't automatically appear after connecting to the Notecard SSID, visit 10.10.0.1 in your phone's browser.

-The Wi-Fi Notecard's connection screen
+The Notecard WiFi's connection screen

 Tap "Connect" to complete your Wi-Fi configuration.
-Your Wi-Fi Notecard should reboot (note the flashing red LEDs), at which point you'll have successfully connected.
+Your Notecard should reboot (note the flashing red LEDs), at which point you'll have successfully connected.

 Finally, follow the instructions provided below to validate your Wi-Fi connection.